 Seminal arts organization continues to evolve

-Founded in the 1880’s, St. Paul-based MMAA is one of the oldest arts organizations in Minnesota.
-With several name changes, venue changes and developments in the collection during more than a century of operation, MMAA is once again poised to take its place as a leader in the arts community.
+Founded in the 1880s, St. Paul-based MMAA is one of the oldest arts organizations in Minnesota.
+With several name changes, location changes and evolution of its collection during more than a century of operation, MMAA aspired once again to take its place as a leader in the arts community.

-An exciting and integral piece of the organization’s growth and expansion includes a permanent home for the museum inside the historic Pioneer Endicott building in the heart of downtown St. Paul.
-This $12.5 million development project will begin this winter and involve major renovations of the buildings, originally designed by Cass Gilbert and Solon Beman, resulting in over 20,000 square feet of public space.
+An exciting and integral piece of the organization’s growth is a permanent home for the museum inside the historic Pioneer Endicott building in the heart of downtown St. Paul.
+This $12.5 million development project includes major renovations to the building, originally designed by Cass Gilbert and Solon Beman, that provide more than 20,000 square feet of public space.
 The much-anticipated opening of the new space already has been honored as one of Architectural Digest’s “15 Most Noteworthy Museums Opening This Year.”